History of Maxwell's equations

-In the beginning of the 19th century, many experimental and theoretical works had been accomplished in the understanding of electromagnetics.
-In the 1780s, Coulomb's law of electrostatics had been established.
-In 1825, Ampère published his Ampère's law.
-Michael Faraday discovered the electromagnetic induction through his experiments and conceptually, he emphasized the lines of forces in this electromagnetic induction.
-In 1834, Lenz solved the problem of the direction of the induction, and Neumann wrote down the equation to calculate the induced force by change of magnetic flux.
+By the first half of the 19th century, the understanding of electromagnetics had improved through many experiments and theoretical work.
+In the 1780s, Charles-Augustin de Coulomb established his law of electrostatics.
+In 1825, André-Marie Ampère published his force law.
+In 1831, Michael Faraday discovered electromagnetic induction through his experiments, and proposed lines of forces to describe it.
+In 1834, Emil Lenz solved the problem of the direction of the induction, and Franz Ernst Neumann wrote down the equation to calculate the induced force by change of magnetic flux.
 However, these experimental results and rules were not well organized and sometimes confusing to scientists.
-A comprehensive summary of the electrodynamic principles was in urgent need at that time.
+A comprehensive summary of the electrodynamic principles was needed.

-This work was done by James C. Maxwell through a series of papers published from the 1850s through to the 1870s.
+This work was done by James Clerk Maxwell through a series of papers published from the 1850s to the 1870s.
 In the 1850s, Maxwell was working at the University of Cambridge where he was impressed by Faraday's lines of forces concept.
-In 1856, he published his 1st paper in electromagnetism: On Faraday's Lines of Force.
+Faraday created this concept by impression of Roger Boscovich, a physicist that impacted Maxwell's work as well.
+In 1856, he published his first paper in electromagnetism: On Faraday's Lines of Force.

 He tried to use the analogy of incompressible fluid flow to model the magnetic lines of forces.
 Later, Maxwell moved to King's College London where he actually came into regular contact with Faraday, and became life-long friends.
-From 1861-1862, Maxwell published a series of 4 papers under the title of On Physical Lines of Force.
+From 1861 to 1862, Maxwell published a series of four papers under the title of On Physical Lines of Force.